dev-ev/gag-search-dashboard/README.md

 ```
 bokeh serve --show gag-search-web
 ```
 The dashboard will open in the default web browser.
-If it does not, check the IP address and the port that are currently used by bokeh in the console.<br>
+If it does not, check the command line console for the IP address and the port that are currently used by bokeh.<br>

 <img src="https://github.com/dev-ev/gag-search-dashboard/blob/main/images/gag_search_overview1.png" alt="drawing" width="600"/>